-To better understand the New York aquaculture New York is in a position where proactive and collaborative efforts are required to move the aquaculture industry forward.
+New York is in a position where proactive and collaborative efforts are required to move the aguaculture industry forward.
 Since 1984, multiple reports and surveys of stakeholders, agencies, and industry members across the state have outlined what is needed for aquaculture to be successful, yet minimal changes have occurred.
 It is clear that New York has the potential to be a leader in aquaculture production, technology, and research, given its freshwater and marine resources, but the state needs commitment to a strong and clear plan to advance it.
 The inclusion of aquaculture as an agricultural product and the development of an aquaculture specific department at the state level could be the first step.
 These are necessary changes for New York, especially if the state is going to contribute and be a significant part of the ongoing nation-wide growth of aguaculture.
-Streamlining regulations would give the aguaculture industry the stable foundation it needs to develop further.
+Streamlining regulations would give the aquaculture industry the stable foundation it needs to develop further.
 New York has the capacity to support a thriving aquaculture industry throughout the state, but it will require effort from both sides, working towards common goals, so that New York can move forward to grow and sustain aquaculture in the state.
 Below are key issues that need to be addressed to facilitate improvement.